Are you retired or approaching retirement age and currently living in Spain?

 Bereavement Benefits and Lump Sum

-If your husband, wife or civil-partners dies, you may be able to receive a one-off, tax-free lump-sum of up to £2,000.
+If your husband, wife, or civil partner dies, you may be able to receive a one-off, tax-free lump sum of between £2,500 and £3,500.

-You may also be eligible for Bereavement Allowance for up to 52 weeks if your partner dies between the age of 45 and the official state pension age.
+You may also be eligible for Bereavement Support Payment (BSP) for up to 18 months if your partner dies.

-The amount that you receive varies and is dependant on the number of years and the level at which you partner paid their National Insurance contributions.
+The amount that you receive varies and is dependent on the number of years and the level at which your partner paid their National Insurance contributions.

 As a guide, you may receive one of the following.

-There are a number of eligibility requirements including whether your partner paid national insurance contributions, whether they were killed by their job and whether you were under the state pension age when they died.
+There are several eligibility requirements including whether your partner paid national insurance contributions, whether they were killed by their job and whether you were under the state pension age when they died.

 You will need to contact the International Pension Centre at the following address to find out if you are eligible:-